"""Generic scanning loop.

 while True:

-axis_values = next(self._points, None)
+self._current_axis_values = next(self._points, None)

-if axis_values is None:
+if self._current_axis_values is None:

 return True

-for (axis, value) in zip(self._axes, axis_values):
+for axis, value in zip(self._axes, self._current_axis_values):

 axis.param_store.set_value(value)